 References for Resume Writing

-- Resume and Application Tips at usajobs.gov - This page applies to government jobs, but the resume tips are generally applicable.
+- What to Include in Your Federal Resume at usajobs.gov - This page applies to government jobs, but the resume tips are generally applicable.

 - Resume Tips - MIT Careers Office at web.mit.edu - A good brief overview of how to write a resume.